 It will take a while before Yelp’s moderators verify your business, but after that, you’ll receive an email and you’re good to go.

-If you’d like some help with this, you can check out our review software, HOTH Stars which will help you get more reviews!
+If you’d like some help with this, you can check out our review software, HOTH STARS which will help you get more reviews!
 Schedule a call with an expert today!

 Sign up now and check out our Local SEO Guide!